R-hab/computer_vision_project/README.md

 The proposed architecture used for this work is further explained in the report

-## Requirement

-To run this project, you need to install several packages.
-For convenience, we created a `requirement.txt` file consists of all the packages used in this projcet.

-In order to install all the packages in the `requirement.txt` file, simply use to command `pip install -r requirements.txt`.
 ## Further development ideas

 1. expand our work to more facial expression datasets.